-If you’ve been charged with pot possession in or around Polk County, Iowa, we can help out as your Iowa marijuana possession lawyers.
+If you’ve been charged with pot possession in or around Polk County, Iowa, you should contact Iowa marijuana possession lawyers.

-Marijuana possession is possibly the most common charge we see — it seems like Iowa’s population has rejected the Reefer Madness mentality of Anslinger and progeny.
-Nonetheless, our legislature is still mired in a mindset that supports alcohol, the white man’s drug, but criminalizes marijuana — a comparatively benign intoxicant and medication — which used to be associated with black jazz musicians and Mexican soldiers.
-Iowa and the feds both classify marijuana as a “Schedule 1 intoxicant,” meaning that they claim it has a “high potential for abuse” and “no currently accepted medical use,” stubbornly overlooking the plentiful data that undermine both of these claims.
+Marijuana possession is one of the most common charges in Iowa.
+Our legislature is still mired in a mindset that criminalizes marijuana.
+Iowa classifies marijuana as a “Schedule 1 intoxicant,” meaning that they claim it has a “high potential for abuse” and “no currently accepted medical use,” stubbornly overlooking the plentiful data that contradict both of these claims.

 What does this mean?

-For a charge of possession of marijuana, first offense, Iowa Code 124.401(5) provides that the punishment of a fine of up to $1000 and/or up to 6 months of jail time.
-A 35% surcharge means you’ll end up paying up to $1350 to the court.
-Additionally, Iowa Code 911.3 demands a “law enforcement initiative surcharge” of another $125 if you’re found guilty or accept a deferred judgment, bringing your total to up to $1475.
+For a conviction of possession of marijuana, first offense, Iowa Code 124.401(5) provides that the punishment of a fine of up to $1000 and/or up to 6 months of jail time.
+They will apply a 15% surcharge.

 If You’re Arrested for Marijuana Possession

 Stop!
 Don’t talk!
 Don’t admit to anything.
-The police might tell you that it’ll be easier for you if you cooperate.
+The police will encourage you to cooperate.
 The police can and will lie to you.
 They want you to admit to the crime.
 Admitting to a crime makes officers’ (and prosecutors’) jobs easier.
-The police do not want you to invoke your right to have a marijuana possession lawyer present.
+The police do not want you to invoke your right to a marijuana possession lawyer.

-If you are arrested, tell them (1) “I want to remain silent” and (2) “I don’t want to answer any questions without my attorney present.”
+If you are arrested, tell them (1) “I want to remain silent” and (2) “an attorney told me not to speak to police without an attorney present.”
 After that, don’t talk!
 Don’t answer questions.
 Don’t initiate conversation.
 If you talk, you could accidentally give up your right to remain silent.

-Call and tell us you need a marijuana possession lawyer as soon as you can to discuss your arrest and what your next steps are.
+Call a marijuana possession lawyer soon as you can to discuss your arrest and what your next steps are.